 On the other hand, we are data controllers of Personal Data that we collect from our own website, and from our own customers.
 As to that data, please note the following :

 We self-certify compliance with Privacy Shield as to data that we process on behalf of our clients.
 You may view our certification through the “look up” features here: https://www.privacyshield.gov/list

-If you are a resident of the European Union or Switzerland and are dissatisfied with the manner in which we have addressed your concerns, you may seek further assistance, at no cost to you, from our designated Privacy Shield independent recourse mechanism, the DMA Privacy Shield Program, which you can learn more about by visiting https://thedma.org/resources/consumer-resources/privacyshield-consumers/.
-Residents of the European Union or Switzerland may elect to arbitrate unresolved complaints but prior to initiating such arbitration, you must: (1) afford us the opportunity to resolve the issue; (2) seek assistance via TowerData’s recourse mechanism above; and (3) contact the U.S. Department of Commerce (either directly or through a European Data Protection Authority) and afford the Department of Commerce time to attempt to resolve the issue.
+If you are a resident of the European Union, the United Kingdom or Switzerland and are dissatisfied with the manner in which we have addressed your concerns, you may seek further assistance, at no cost to you, from our designated Privacy Shield independent recourse mechanism, the DMA Privacy Shield Program, which you can learn more about by visiting https://thedma.org/resources/consumer-resources/privacyshield-consumers/.
+Residents of the European Union, the United Kingdom or Switzerland may elect to arbitrate unresolved complaints but prior to initiating such arbitration, you must: (1) afford us the opportunity to resolve the issue; (2) seek assistance via TowerData’s recourse mechanism above; and (3) contact the U.S. Department of Commerce (either directly or through a European Data Protection Authority) and afford the Department of Commerce time to attempt to resolve the issue.
 Each party shall be responsible for its own attorney’s fees.
 Please be advised that, pursuant to the Privacy Shield, the arbitrator(s) may only impose individual-specific, non-monetary, equitable relief necessary to remedy any violation of the Privacy Shield Principles with respect to the individual.

 We self-certify compliance with Privacy Shield - https://www.privacyshield.gov/list